Disclaimer: Blog post contains graphic, natural birth photos.

 On February 28th, your Dad and and I went to Kate Sessions Park (the same place we got married nearly 10 years ago) to watch the full moon rise and celebrate your soon arrival.
 We found a peaceful spot on the grass, all bundled up because it had been unusually cold in San Diego.
 It was a partly cloudy night so we weren’t 100% sure we would see the moon over the horizon, but then there it was, above the cloud line…so beautiful and bright in a sky of pink and blues.
 We drew angel cards and talked about how excited we are to meet you.

 My mom – your grandma – met us at the park to join in the celebration and give her blessings to your coming birth.
-We joked about how, maybe, my labor would be like hers – short and uncomplicated.
+We talked about how my labor would be like hers – short and uncomplicated.
 I was nearly born in the back of their Subaru Outback as my Dad frantically drove to the hospital 45 minutes away.
 We laughed at the similarity of us owning a Subaru Outback now too.
 My mom said they were at bible study when her water broke, so we decided to all read the prayer of Saint Gerard (patron Saint of expectant mothers) together, just to recreate my birth story and call you in even more.

 Once the full moon was high in the sky and the sun had gone down, the 3 of us went to dinner at World Curry and I ordered extra spicy curry – just in case the old wives tale of eating spicy food to stimulate labor is true.
-It was a simple meal at a simple restaurant but it is one of our favorites and we have been going there since living together in Pacific Beach.
+It was a simple meal, at a simple restaurant but it is one of our favorites and we have been going there since living together in Pacific Beach.
 I went to bed early that night, in case you decided to come, I would be well rested.

 I woke up feeling refreshed and peaceful on March 1st.
 Dad stayed home from work since this day was labeled as one of your “due dates.”
 The other due date was March 4th.
 I knew you would arrive between the 2 dates, I just had a feeling.
 We made breakfast and went for a walk on the beach.
 We walk barefoot on the beach together, almost every day.
 That day the beach, the ocean, the air – they all had a peaceful sense about them.
 I felt so peaceful.
 I said to Dad, “I am so peaceful today, this could be the calm before the storm.”
 He simply smiled and held my hand a little tighter as we continued our walk down the beach.